-We now shall state the main result of this section, concerning the existence and uniqueness of solutions of BSDE \eqref{HM}. \begin{theorem} Let assumptions \emph{(H1)-(H4)} hold.
-Then the $G$-BSDE \eqref{HM} has a unique solution $(Y, Z, K)$ belongs to $\mathfrak{S}_{G}^{2}(0,\infty)$ such that $Y$ is a bounded process. \end{theorem} \begin{proof} {\bf Uniqueness:} Suppose that $(Y^1, Z^1,K^1)$ and $(Y^2, Z^2,K^2)$ are both solutions of the $G$-BSDE \eqref{HM}.
+Now we state the main result of this section, concerning the existence and uniqueness of solutions of BSDE \eqref{HM}. \begin{theorem} Let assumptions \emph{(H1)-(H4)} hold.
+Then the $G$-BSDE \eqref{HM} has a unique solution $(Y, Z, K)$ belonging to $\mathfrak{S}_{G}^{2}(0,\infty)$ such that $Y$ is a bounded process. \end{theorem} \begin{proof} {\bf Uniqueness:} Suppose that $(Y^1, Z^1,K^1)$ and $(Y^2, Z^2,K^2)$ are both solutions of the $G$-BSDE \eqref{HM}.
 Set $(\hat{Y},\hat{Z})=(Y^1-Y^2,Z^1-Z^2)$.
 Since both $Y^1$ and $Y^2$ are bounded continuous processes, we can find some constant $C>0$ such that $|\hat{Y}|\leq C$.
 Then we have for any $T>0$,

 where $\hat{f}_{s}=f(s,Y_{s}^{1},Z_{s} ^{1})-f(s,Y_{s}^{2},Z_{s}^{2})$, $\hat{g}_{s}=g(s,Y_{s}^{1},Z_{s} ^{1})-g(s,Y_{s}^{2},Z_{s}^{2})$.
 From Lemma \ref{HW4}, for each given $\varepsilon>0$, we set $a^{\varepsilon}_s:=a^{\varepsilon}_s(Y^1_s,Y^2_s,Z^1_s)$.
 Thus Moreover, we can get $a^{\varepsilon}_s\in M_{G}^{2}(0,T)$.
 Similarly, we can define $b_{s}^{\varepsilon},c_{s}^{\varepsilon}$ and $d_{s}^{\varepsilon}$.
 Consequently,